 If you want to close your ICICI trading account but want to continue the demat account, then you have to reach out to the ICICI Direct branch office to proceed with the account closure process.
-ICICI Direct is not located at all the locations.
-You need to be lucky to have the branch in your own city.

 On the other hand, if you want to close your ICICI demat account as well, you have to reach out to the ICICI bank to complete the process.

 Step 1 – Get ICICI Direct Trading Account Closure Form

 Step 2 – Fill the Account Closure Form

 Carefully fill the ICICI direct trading account closure form.
 Fill all the required details such as your PAN number, Date of birth and Trading account number.

 If you are having an NRI trading account, then you have to mention the NRE/NRO PINS and Non PINS details in the account closure form.